 There are also a few classes of vulnerabilities that will generally not qualify for a reward:

 The reward amount depends on the severity of the vulnerability and the quality of the report.
 A valid but low quality bug report may receive up to $200.
 A complete report includes as much detail as possible, a proof of concept, crash dump if available, and any additional repro steps.
+Rewards are based on the severity and completeness of the report, and is up to the discretion of the rewards committee.
 The proof of concept should be standalone reproduction code or a malformed file that reproduces the issue.
-Malformed files that are copyright material or can’t be distributed with a CTS test may qualify for a lower reward amount.
+Malformed files that are copyright material or can't be distributed with a CTS test may qualify for a lower reward amount.

-Patch and CTS tests submissions may qualify for a reward up to $1000 each.
-The final amount will be paid as per the discretion of rewards committee.
-Submitted CTS tests and patches must apply cleanly to AOSP's master branch, comply with Coding Style Guidelines, and be accepted as the actual fix to be eligible for these additional reward amounts.
+Patch submissions may qualify for a reward up to $1000 each.
+Patches should be submitted with the bug report or shortly thereafter.
+Patches submitted after a fix has been developed may not be eligible for rewards.
+The final amount will be paid as per the discretion of the rewards committee.
+Submitted patches must apply cleanly to AOSP's master branch, comply with Coding Style Guidelines, and be accepted as the actual fix to be eligible for these additional reward amounts.

 Researchers submitting reports including a proof of concept via Android security rewards program for reports originally submitted to third party bug bounty programs may qualify for a $1000 bonus reward, where we do not already have a working proof of concept.
 To qualify for this bonus reward, researchers are required to provide the CVE ID of the issue having been addressed in an Android Security Bulletin on an eligible device.